rahulp7801/wealthwise/README.md

 ## License

-The Financial Literacy App is released under the [License Name] license.
+The Financial Literacy App is released under the [GNU Lesser General Public License v2.1] license.
 For detailed information, please see the [LICENSE.md](LICENSE.md) file.

 ## Acknowledgments